 - Sift the flour, baking powder, and salt together.
 Add it alternately with the milk and orange juice, beginning and ending with the flour mixture.

 - Beat at low speed just until blended after each addition.

-- Stir in lemon zest and vanilla.
+- Stir in orange zest and vanilla.